Towards a generic absoluteness theorem for Chang models: Introduction

 \begin{theorem} Let $\kappa$ be a supercompact cardinal and suppose there is a proper class of Woodin cardinals.
 Let $g \subseteq \Col(\omega, 2^\kappa)$ be $V$-generic, $h$ be $V[g]$-generic and $k\subseteq \Col(\omega, 2^\omega)$ be $V[g*h]$-generic.
 Then, in $V[g*h*k]$, there is $j: V\rightarrow M$ such that $j(\kappa)=\omega_1^{M[g*h]}$ and $L(\Gamma^\infty_{g*h}, \bR_{g*h})$ is a derived model of $M$, i.e., for some $M$-generic $G \subseteq \Col(\omega, {<}\omega_1^{V[g*h]})$,

 \end{theorem} In addition, in the first part of this paper that concerns $\sf{Sealing}$, we show that several related corollaries obtained by Woodin using the stationary tower forcing, follow from Theorem \ref{thm:newmain} (or its proof).
 First, we observe that a form of $\Sealing$ for derived models follows from $\Sealing$ (see Corollary \ref{cor:newmain} and Corollary \ref{cor:diagram}).
-Next we show that $\sf{Generically\ Correct\ Sealing}$ holds in $V[g]$ (assuming the hypothesis of Theorem \ref{thm:newmain}), which is a generalization of $\Sealing$ inspired by the notion of generically correct formula (see Section \ref{sec:GCSealing}, Definition \ref{def:gcsealing})\footnote{We do not know if $\sf{Generically\ Correct\ Sealing}$ can be established via the stationary-tower forcing.}. $\sf{Generically\ Correct\ Sealing}$ implies $\Sealing$ (see Lemma \ref{lem:gcsealingsealing}).
+Next we show that $\sf{Generically\ Correct\ Sealing}$ holds in $V[g]$ (assuming the hypothesis of Theorem \ref{thm:newmain}), which is a generalization of $\Sealing$ inspired by the notion of generically correct formula (see Section \ref{sec:GCSealing}, Definition \ref{def:gcsealing}). $\sf{Generically\ Correct\ Sealing}$ implies $\Sealing$ (see Lemma \ref{lem:gcsealingsealing}).

 We end this section by paraphrasing (Q1) above using $\Gamma^\infty$.\\

 \begin{description} \item[(Q4)] What sort of canonical, generically absolute subsets of $\Gamma^\infty$ can be added to the model $L(\Gamma^\infty, \bR)$?\\ \end{description}